AndrewYang2024/AndrewYang2024.github.io/_posts/2020-08-16-Whatever-It-Takes.md

 *Brrrrrrrrr*

+{% marginfigure 'mf-id-1' 'assets/img/a001.png'  %}

-{% newthought ' The printer woke her up with its whirring, ' %} with each whir followed by the flapping sound of a sheet of paper being spat out and gliding towards the floor.
+{% newthought ' The printer woke her up with its whirring. ' %} Each whir was followed by the flapping sound of a letter-sized sheet being spat out and gliding towards the floor.

 Without looking at her phone, Alex reckoned that she had overslept, but her more immediate concern was the accumulating heap of paper strewn about.
-She did not recall ever setting up her printer as a fax machine, but somehow it was receiving what appeared to be a typewritten monograph.
+She did not recall ever setting up her printer as a fax machine, but somehow it was receiving what appeared to be scanned pages of a typewritten monograph.
 She slid out the output tray to catch the remainder of the still printing document and bent over the floor to gather the rest.

 In total the monograph was forty-one black and white pages.
-It bore a nondescript title, *A Review of Anticipatory Systems,* with no author.
-As Williams thumbed through the text, interspersed with mathematical notation.
-On the back of each page was a message in bold letters.
+It bore a nondescript title, *A Review of Anticipatory Systems,* with no author indicated.
+Alex had heard the term before in graduate school, when she was a PhD student at Stanford’s Department of Economics.
+That was where Williams, the regional president of the New York branch and her current boss, had also went for his doctorate.
+Anticipatory systems theory wasn’t part of the academic curricula, but rather an intellectual rabbit-hole of sorts that she indulged in at the time.
+Those memories returned to her as she thumbed through the pages, trying to pin down the document’s various threads as she unraveled its puzzle.

+*I really should head out*, Alex thought as the hours ticked by, but the *Review* was too engrossing.
+Although some of the mathematical notations were unfamiliar and, in some respects, archaic, every sentence of it was sharply written, even if not immediately comprehensible.
+She could not follow every single one of its threads, but such was the price of experiencing its brilliance for the first time.

+And on the last page was a message—not type-written this time— in bold letters.

 > BOARD’S OFFICES AT ECCLES 2F
 >